-A3.5.1: Technical information
+"7.2.1.1" A3.5.1: Technical information

-- Red Cells and Plasma, Leucocyte Depleted (LD) is intended for the treatment of major traumatic haemorrhage only, and currently only as part of clinical studies in the pre-hospital situation, with transfusion of a maximum of 4 units (or weight-related equivalent for children) prior to switching to standard component therapy.
-During the study period it may also be used for the treatment of non-traumatic major haemorrhage in patients who are blood group O and who require both red cells and plasma for treatment of bleeding, using the above dose. - A unit of whole blood collected in the UK currently consists of 470 mL ±10% of blood from a suitable donor (see Chapter 3), plus 63 mL of CPD anticoagulant, which is then LD, and stored in an approved container.
-The Eurobloodpack contains 66.5 mL of anticoagulant and is suitable for the collection of 475 mL ±10%, although in the UK a volume of 495 mL will not be exceeded. - Donations of whole blood where the bleed time exceeded 15 minutes are not suitable for direct clinical use. - Donations should be selected from male donors as a TRALI risk reduction measure. - The component should be made from group O RhD negative, Kell negative donations. - The component should be free from clinically significant irregular blood group antibodies including high-titre anti-A and anti-B - Red Cells and Plasma, LD, should be administered through a CE"/UKCA/UKNI" marked transfusion set.
+- Red Cells and Plasma, Leucocyte Depleted (LD) is intended for the treatment of major traumatic haemorrhage with transfusion of a ".
+A" maximum of 4 units (or weight-related equivalent for children) "should be transfused for non-group O patients," prior to switching to standard component therapy. - A unit of whole blood collected in the UK currently consists of 470 mL ±10% of blood from a suitable donor (see Chapter 3), plus 63 mL of CPD anticoagulant, which is then LD, and stored in an approved container.
+The Eurobloodpack contains 66.5 mL of anticoagulant and is suitable for the collection of 475 mL ±10%, although in the UK a volume of 495 mL will not be exceeded. - Donations of whole blood where the bleed time exceeded 15 minutes are not suitable for direct clinical use. - Donations should be selected from male donors as a TRALI risk reduction measure. - The component should be made from group O RhD negative "and positive", Kell negative donations. - The component should be free from clinically significant irregular blood group antibodies including hightitre anti-A and anti-B. - Red Cells and Plasma, LD, should be administered through a CE/UKCA/UKNI marked transfusion set.

-A3.5.2: Labelling
+"7.2.1.2" A3.5.2: Labelling